Lecture notes on the formation and early evolution of planetary systems: Planet Formation

+The alternate hypothesis for planetesimal formation holds that planetesimals form from gravitational fragmentation of dense clumps of particles.
+In its simplest form, particles might settle vertically so strongly that a dense sub-disk of solids at the mid-plane becomes vulnerable to collapse \citep{goldreich73}\footnote{Similar considerations are discussed in \citet{safronov69}, who in turn quotes earlier work by Gurevich \& Lebedinskii from as early as 1950.}.
+As we will discuss this specific model does not work, because it turns out to be very difficult to settle a layer of small dust particles to densities high enough for gravitational instability.
+Nonetheless the basic idea remains attractive since it forms planetesimals while entirely bypassing the size scales that are most vulnerable to radial drift, and it useful to discuss the original idea before considering contemporary theories for planetesimal formation that likewise invoke collective instabilities followed by fragmentation.

-Figure \ref{fig_gw} illustrates the basic idea underlying the Goldreich-Ward (1973) mechanism for planetesimal formation.
-A combination of vertical settling and radial drift of small solid particles results in the formation of a dense sub-disk within which the solid density exceeds the local gas density (this obviously requires a very thin sub-disk if the local ratio of gas to dust surface density is comparable to the fiducial global value of 100).
+The basic idea of the Goldreich-Ward (1973) mechanism for planetesimal formation is that vertical settling and radial drift results in the formation of a dense dust sub-disk within which the solid density exceeds the local gas density (this obviously requires a very thin sub-disk if the local ratio of gas to dust surface density is comparable to the fiducial global value of 100).
 The solid sub-disk then becomes gravitationally unstable, and fragments into bound clumps of solid particles that subsequently dissipate energy via physical collisions and collapse to form planetesimals.

 Gravitational instability requires that the disk be massive (high surface density) and / or dynamically cold (low velocity dispersion).
 The classic analysis of the conditions for gravitational instability is that of \citet{toomre64}.
 Here, we consider the stability of a rotating {\em fluid} sheet -- this is somewhat easier than the collisionless calculation, gives the same answer to a small numerical factor when the gas sound speed is identified with the particle velocity dispersion, and carries over to the instability of a gas disk that we will discuss later.
 The simplest system to analyze is that of a uniformly rotating sheet -- in what follows I follow the notation and approach of \citet{binney87}.